 Michigan roads, like roads all over the country and beyond, are full of hazards.
 Listing every danger is an impossible task, and the act of simply calling to mind a few is enough to make most motorists wary about getting behind the wheel.
 However, being aware of potential dangers is exactly what can make the greatest difference in avoiding a Michigan auto accident – or escaping one unscathed.
 The attorneys of The Mike Morse Law Firm can assess which Michigan hazards played a part in your auto accident and make sure you receive the legal outcome you deserve.

 An adept driver must always be assessing the contours, conditions, and characteristics of the roadway and surrounding environment.
-Here are some of the common hazards that cause Michigan car accidents:
+Here are some of the common road hazards that cause Michigan auto accidents:

 Weather – Snow, sleet, ice, dust, wind, fog and other forms of inclement weather can limit visibility, decrease traction, and hamper reaction time.